johnnovak/johnnovak.site/blog/_posts/2017-04-22-nim-performance-tuning-for-the-uninitiated.md

-This is actually more in-line with real-life experience; a well-optimised C++ renderer can easily outperform a similarly well-optimised Java implementation by a factor of 2 to 3, and JavaScript and Python basically don't have a chance.
+This is actually more in-line with real-life experience; a well-optimised C++ renderer can easily outperform a similarly well-optimised Java implementation by a factor of 2 to 3, and JavaScript and Python basically don't even have a chance.
 As I said, this is not a Python bashing contest, I really like the language and use it all the time for writing scripts and small tools, but one needs to have a solid understanding of the limitations of one's tools and sometime do a reality check...
 I always find it amusing when people attempt to "defend" their favourite inefficient high-level languages by saying that algorithmic optimisations are the most important.
-Well, of course, no sane person would ague with that!
-But if you took the same optimal algorithm and implemented it in a language that offered greater low-level control over the hardware (well, or had multi-threading and SIMD support *at all*!), the performance gain factor could easily be in the 3 to 1000 range!
+Well, of course, no sane person would agrue with that!
+But if you took the same optimal algorithm and implemented it in a language that offered greater low-level control over the hardware (well, or had multi-threading and SIMD support *at all!*), it is not unrealistic at all for the performance gain factor to be in the 2 to 1000 range!

-As for myself, I will happily continue using Nim, safe in the knowledge that I won't hit an insurmountable brick wall in the future, because whatever is possible in C, there's a way to do it in Nim too, and with careful coding the performance of both languages can be virtually identical.
+As for myself, I will happily continue using Nim, safe in the knowledge that I won't hit an insurmountable brick wall in the future, because whatever is possible in C in terms of performance, there's a way to replicate that in Nim too, and with careful coding the runtime efficiency of both languages can be virtually identical.

 [^nim]: Not that I would consider Nim a low-level language, quite on the contrary!
 It's as enjoyable and fast to code in Nim as in Python, but with the added benefit of type safety which is not a hassle thanks to Nim's excellent type inference.
 I think of Nim as a high-level language with the *possibility* of going low-level when necessary, which is exactly what I want from a general purpose programming language.